 - Embracing collaboration and applying ecosystem approaches, that potentially link universities (flexible academic learning), with tech companies (onsite practical application) and content-rich, online learning platforms?

 - Developing a deeply connected core, through effective human interactions and communications, as well as through technology and digital channels?

-- Teaching talent how to cultivate and sustain creativity, agility, resilience, tenacity, curiosity?
+- Teaching talent on how to cultivate and sustain creativity, agility, resilience, tenacity, curiosity?

 - Coaching talent to apply these core skills “on the job”, continuously learning how to enact the human and commercial acumen that organizations need to succeed?

-Find out about The Coach for Innovators Certified Program, a collaborative, intimate & deep personalized learning program, supported by a global group of peers over 8-weeks, starting October 22, 2019.
-It is a deep blended learning program that will give you a deep understanding of the language, principles & applications of a human centered approach to innovation, within your unique context.
+Find out about The Coach for Innovators Certified Program, a collaborative, intimate and deep personalized learning program, supported by a global group of peers over 8-weeks, starting October 22, 2019.
+It is an online blended learning program that will give you a deep understanding of the language, principles & applications of a human-centered approach to innovation, within your unique context.
 Find out more.